Trip Advisor Excellency

 Praying to the deity of death, Lord Yama, for accurate death judgment

-Worshiping Govardhan Mountain, a mountain that protects residents from floods
+Worshiping Govardhan Mountain, a mountain that protects residents from floods during the Tihar festival.

 Children frequently visit homes while singing and pleading for food and money in exchange for presents.

-Things to explore during the Grand Tihar festival in Nepal
+Things to explore during the Grand Tihar Festival in Nepal

-For tourists who wish to have wonderful and genuine interactions with people, Tihar is a fantastic time to visit Nepal.
+For tourists who wish to have excellent and genuine interactions with people, Tihar is a fantastic time to visit Nepal.
 Due to their generosity, Nepalis frequently welcome visitors into their homes for meals and special festival celebrations.

 Rani Pokhari Temple